stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 As mentioned earlier, not all combinations of metadata are valid.
 Valid combinations for each argument type in user-defined Kernels are summarised here.
-All types of arguments (``GH_SCALAR``, ``GH_FIELD``, ``GH_OPERATOR`` and ``GH_COLUMNWISE_OPERATOR``) may be read within a Kernel and this is specified in metadata using ``GH_READ``.
+All argument types (``GH_SCALAR``, ``GH_FIELD``, ``GH_OPERATOR`` and ``GH_COLUMNWISE_OPERATOR``) may be read within a Kernel and this is specified in metadata using ``GH_READ``.
 At least one kernel